Second Boer War: Australia

-From 1899 to 1901 the six separate self-governing colonies in Australia sent their own contingents to serve in the Boer War.
-That much of the population of the colonies had originated from Great Britain explains a general desire to support Britain during the conflict.
+From 1899 to 1901 the six separate self-governing colonies in Australia sent contingents to serve in the war.
+That much of the population had originated from Britain explains a desire to support it.
 After the colonies formed the Commonwealth of Australia in 1901, the new Government of Australia sent "Commonwealth" contingents to the war.
 The Boer War was thus the first war in which the Commonwealth of Australia fought.
 A few Australians fought on the Boer side.
 The most famous and colourful character was Colonel Arthur Alfred Lynch, formerly of Ballarat, Victoria, who raised the Second Irish Brigade.

-The Australian climate and geography were far closer to that of South Africa than most other parts of the empire, so Australians adapted quickly to the environment, with troops serving mostly among the army's "mounted rifles."
-Enlistment in all official Australian contingents totalled 16,463.
+The Australian climate and geography were far closer to that of South Africa than most other parts of the empire, so Australians adapted quickly, with troops serving mostly among the army's "mounted rifles".
+Enlistment in official Australian contingents totalled 16,463.
 Another five to seven thousand Australians served in "irregular" regiments raised in South Africa.
-Perhaps five hundred Australian irregulars were killed.
-In total 20,000 or more Australians served and about 1,000 were killed.
-A total of 267 died from disease, 251 were killed in action or died from wounds sustained in battle.
-A further 43 men were reported missing.
+Perhaps 500 Australian irregulars were killed.
+In total about 20,000 Australians served and about 1,000 were killed.
+267 died from disease, 251 were killed in action or from wounds sustained in battle; 43 men were reported missing.

 When the war began some Australians, like some Britons, opposed it.
 As the war dragged on some Australians became disenchanted, in part because of the sufferings of Boer civilians reported in the press.
-In an interesting twist (for Australians), when the British missed capturing President Paul Kruger, as he escaped Pretoria during its fall in June 1900, a Melbourne Punch, 21 June 1900, cartoon depicted how the War could be won, using the Kelly Gang.
+When the British missed capturing President Paul Kruger, as he escaped Pretoria during its fall in June 1900, a Melbourne Punch cartoon depicted how the War could be won, using the Kelly Gang.

-The convictions and executions of two Australian lieutenants, Harry Harbord Morant, colloquially known as 'The Breaker' for his skill with horses, and Peter Handcock in 1902, and the imprisonment of a third, George Witton, had minimal impact on the Australian public at the time despite later legend.
-The controversial court-martial saw the three convicted of executing Boer prisoners under their authority.
-After the war, though, Australians joined an empire-wide campaign that saw Witton released from jail.
+The convictions and executions of two Australian lieutenants, Harry Harbord Morant and Peter Handcock in 1902, and the imprisonment of a third, George Witton, had minimal impact on the Australian public at the time.
+The controversial court-martial saw the three convicted of executing prisoners under their authority.
+After the war though, Australians joined an empire-wide campaign that saw Witton released from jail.
 Much later, some Australians came to see the execution of Morant and Handcock as instances of wrongfully executed Australians, as illustrated in the 1980 Australian film Breaker Morant.

-It is believed that up to 50 Aboriginal Australians served in the Boer War as trackers.
-According to Dale Kerwin, an Indigenous research fellow at Griffith University, such is the lack of information that is available about the trackers it is even uncertain as to whether they returned to Australia at the end of the war.
-He has claimed that at the end of the war in 1902 when the Australian contingents returned the trackers may not have been allowed back to Australia due to the White Australia Policy.
+Up to 50 Aboriginal Australians served in the Boer War as trackers.
+Such is the lack of information available it is even uncertain as to whether they returned to Australia after the war.
+When the Australian contingents returned the trackers may not have been allowed back to Australia due to the White Australia Policy.